avner098/simDashboard/README.md

 ## Features
 - **Real-time Data Display**: Receive and interpret UDP packets from racing simulation games, displaying key telemetry data on the TFT screen.
-- **Customizable Interface**: Customize the layout and design of the dashboard to suit individual preferences and requirements.
-- **Multi-game Compatibility**: Designed to work with a variety of popular racing simulation games, ensuring flexibility and widespread usability.
 - **Low-latency Communication**: Utilizes efficient UDP communication for minimal delay, maintaining responsiveness during gameplay.
 - **Scalable Architecture**: Built on the ESP32 microcontroller platform, offering scalability and potential for future expansion and enhancements.
 - **User-friendly Setup**: Simple and straightforward setup process, allowing users to quickly integrate the dashboard into their racing setup.